aribn/aribn/README.md

 ## Work  👨‍💻

 I'm co-founder and CTO at [Sparkwise](https://sparkwise.co).
-Our B2B platform automates McKinsey-style people development with Miro-like collaborative SaaS.
-Participants learn by solving problems live in teams.
+Our mission is to make impactful skill-building accessible to all professionals.

 ## Contact me  💬